Netskyes/Wrappers/README.md

 Mailer
 ========
-`mail.class.php` is a wrapper for mail function with extended functionality and easier usage.
+`mailer.class.php` is a wrapper for mail function with extended functionality and easier usage.
 Example
 ========
 Sending email with optional SMTP settings else used defaults. (localhost, 25, mail address)